Jerimyp1996/Jerimyp1996.github.io/_posts/2018-12-20-weekly-reflection.md

 ## Describe your program

 I designed a Flag for the United Kingdom.
 I made the United Kingdom flag pretty geometrically accurate, eye pleasing and scalable.
-Therefore, I think that I deserve at proffesional for my effort on the Flag and the scaling part.
-The Flag does indeed resemble the United Kingdom Flag and if you change one number in the code, you can scale it to your liking; whether its half the size or twice the size.
+Therefore, I think that I deserve a professional for my effort on the Flag and the scaling part.
+The Flag does indeed resemble the United Kingdom Flag and if you change one number in the code, you can scale it to your liking; whether its half the size, twice the size, or any size!

 ## Current output